signalfx/signalfx-agent/docs/quick-install.md

     Trace Spans Sent (last minute):   0
     ```

-2. Enter the following commands to verify the installation:
+2. To confirm your installation, enter the following command on the Linux or Windows command line:

     | Command | Description   |
     |---|---|